Monteseu/MHeroes/README.md

 ## Further steps
 - **Data persistence**
-    - Since it wasn't stated that levels or any kind of persistence should be included I skipped that part, but the idea would be to mirror de ModelData (which is static, handled by ScriptableObjects) as RuntimeData according to the persistency needs, for example,  "WeaponRuntimeData" would be a  Serialized class that handle if the weapon have been upgraded (Runes, Levels, Enchantments), linked through the ID with its Model.
+    - Since it wasn't stated that levels or any kind of persistence should be included I skipped that part, but the idea would be to mirror the ModelData (which is static, handled by ScriptableObjects) as RuntimeData according to the persistency needs, for example,  "WeaponRuntimeData" would be a  Serialized class that handle if the weapon have been upgraded (Runes, Levels, Enchantments), linked through the ID with its Model.
     - We could handle the runtime data through Binaries or JSON (I prefer binaries), mixing local data with server validations, or, if security is a must, handling the whole runtime data server-side.
 - **Gameplay stuff**
-    - Buffs & Debuffs, Habilities, Weapon effects, class perks,  leveling, Game Objectives, Cool gameloops, etc.
+    - Buffs & Debuffs, abilities, Weapon effects, class perks,  leveling, Game Objectives, Cool gameloops, etc.
 - **Scriptables / Data Structure tools**:
     - Something I like about Scriptables is the synergy with editor tools to visualize, handle and organize them.